Everything you need to know about osteoarthritis

 OA is a common joint disorder.
 It develops in the hand, for example, in 1 in 12 people over the age of 60, according to the Arthritis Foundation.

-OA is a progressive disease.
-Symptoms worsen over time.
+OA is a progressive disease, which means that symptoms worsen over time.

-There is no cure, but treatment can help the individual control pain and swelling, and stay mobile and active.
+There is no cure, but treatment can help manage pain and swelling and keep a person mobile and active.

 Osteoarthritis leads to pain and stiffness in the joints.